-This policy will be reviewed and approved by the Local Governing Body every year.
+This policy will be reviewed by the Local Governing Body every year, and recommended for approval to the Board of Trustees.

-Whenever changes to admission arrangements are proposed (except where the change is an increase to the published admission number), the governing body will publicly consult on these changes.
+Whenever changes to admission arrangements are proposed (except where the change is an increase to the published admission number), the Local Governing Body will publicly consult on these changes.
 If nothing changes, the Local Governing Body will publicly consult on the school's admission arrangements every 7 years.
-This is next due in October 2027.
+This is next due in October 2030.

-11.Notes and definitions:
+11. Notes and definitions:

-9.1: Normal admissions round
+11.1: Normal admissions round